Why do soil types matter to winos?

 Here is a graph of the changes in soil type on the Côte (hillside) in Burgundy.

 More to this point, is this video of Edouard Labruyère, the owner at Maison Jacques Prieur in Burgundy, France.
-Listen to how he explains the flavour difference between his wines – all from vineyards within the same Beaune village appellation in Burgundy.
+Listen to how he explains the flavour difference between his Chardonnay-based wines – all from vineyards within the same village in Beaune, Burgundy.
 The changes all have to do with the soils the grapes were grown in.

 In warmer climates, sandy soils generally produce wines that are softer (lower in tannin), paler in colour, and higher in elegant aromatics.